Explicit Expressions for Iterates of Power Series: Fractional iteration

-Even though formal power series do not need to possess a nonzero radius, their coefficients must be bounded.
-To demonstrate this in the current scenario, we prove that the sum above is, in fact, finite.
+Although a formal power series need not have a nonzero radius of convergence, its coefficients must remain finite.
+To verify that this holds in our situation, we show that the summation of \cref{e:finitesum} is in fact finite.
 Indeed, by \cref{e:compos}

 and by \cref{e:q^n}, $\coeff{n}{n}_{\phi-1} = 0$, thus we can remove zeros from the sum in \cref{e:sum} by tightening the restrictions of the sum from inequalities to strict ones: